 Also, if it turns out that the clog was actually in the dishwasher drain line, you may want to redouble your efforts to rinse dishes and remove food bits before you place them in the dishwasher.
 It cannot handle the same volume or types of food that a garbage disposal can.

 If you don’t have a garbage disposal in your sink to create a clog, then you do have an air gap.
 It is created by a small steel cylinder placed inside the sink right near the faucet.
 The whole idea is to prevent clogs by preventing airlocks.
 On the other hand, the airlock itself sometimes gets clogged with debris from the sink and creates a clog of its own.

 Fixing this one is relatively simple.
 You take out the air gap.
 Look for debris and wash it out.
 You can use a brush or just a spray of water (from another sink) will work.

 If you’ve exhausted the above options, then it is most likely that some part of your dishwasher is the problem.
 While you can attempt DIY repairs on these parts, it’s more likely that you’re going to need a plumber.
 Here are some of the possibilities:

 - Drain screen: A clog in the drain screen can prevent water from draining.

 - Filter: Different dishwashers have different filters.
 Depending on the design of yours, it may have developed a clog or may need to be cleaned out.

 - Drain hose: The dishwasher has a drain hose leading to the main drain.
 If it is clogged it can keep the dishwasher from draining.

-If you’re in Toms River and your dishwasher isn’t draining, then you can contact us at MyGuy Plumbing to help solve the problem properly.
+If you’re in Toms River and your dishwasher isn’t draining or need any kind of drain cleaning service, then you can contact us at MyGuy Plumbing to help solve the problem properly.